RooyyDoe/browser-technologies-2021/README.md

 #### Making validation more reliable

 For the validation I only had the required field on the inputs.
-I wanted to give the user a bit more feedback on how the input fields need to be filled in.
+I wanted to give the user a bit more feedback on how the input fields needed to be filled in.
 Next to the feedback on what the users did wrong I also wanted to give the users positive feedback for when they have correctly filled in the input fields.
 I started by getting all the needed input fields of the page.

 ```
 const inputs = [...document.querySelector('form').querySelectorAll('input:not([type=hidden]):not([type=submit]), textArea' )]
 ```

-With this piece of code I have every single input of the current page in a array.
+With this piece of code I have every single input of the current page in an array.
 Now I can put a `forEach` around every input and see if they meet the requirements I want the fields to have:

 - Empty string
 - Requires 3 characters